How far can we go with ImageNet for Text-to-Image generation?

 Acknowledgments

 This work was granted access to the HPC resources of IDRIS under the allocation 2025-AD011015436 and 2025-AD011015594 made by GENCI, and by the SHARP ANR project ANR-23-PEIA-0008 funded in the context of the France 2030 program.
-The authors would like to thank Thibaut Loiseau, Yannis Siglidis, Yohann Perron, Louis Geist, Robin Courant and Sinisa Stekovic for their insightful comments, suggestions, and discussions.
+The authors would like to thank Alexei A. Efros, Thibaut Loiseau, Yannis Siglidis, Yohann Perron, Louis Geist, Robin Courant and Sinisa Stekovic for their insightful comments, suggestions, and discussions.